newrelic/newrelic-telemetry-sdk-node/README.md

     const summary = new SummaryMetric(...)
 ```

-The Telemetry SDK provides you with a client and batch objects for sending multiple spans to New Relic in a single HTTPS request.
-Where and how you use these objects in your metric exporters is up to you.

 ## Further Reading

-If you're intersted in learning more about the New Relic metrics and trace APIs that the Telemetry SDK sits on top of, the following links will be of interest.
+If you're interested in learning more about the New Relic metrics and trace APIs that the Telemetry SDK sits on top of, the following links will be of interest.

 - [Metric API](https://docs.newrelic.com/docs/data-ingest-apis/get-data-new-relic/metric-api/introduction-metric-api)
 - [Trace API](https://docs.newrelic.com/docs/understand-dependencies/distributed-tracing/trace-api/introduction-trace-api)